 1. Regular Maintenance.

-Your first line of defense against tire blowouts is regular maintenance checks.
+Your first line of defense is a quick, scheduled check.
+It matters.

-I can’t stress enough how scheduled inspections can be the difference between a safe journey and a roadside emergency.
-Check for anything that seems out of the ordinary, like cracks, bulges, or objects embedded in the tire.
+I can’t say this enough – routine inspections can be the difference between a smooth drive and a roadside headache.
+Look for anything odd like cracks, bulges, cords showing, or objects stuck in the tread.
+Do this monthly and before long trips.
+A two-minute walkaround pays off.

 2. Maintain Your Tire Pressure.

-Now keeping tabs on tire pressure is a simple habit that goes a long way.
+Keeping tabs on pressure is a small habit with a big payoff.

 3. Regular Inspections.